arcus/education_modules/bash_command_line_101/bash_command_line_101.md

 ### Writing to a file directly

 We have created 4 files, but so far all of them are empty.
-The most direct way to write text to a file is to use the `echo` and `>>` commands.
+The first way we will learn to way to write text to a file is to use the `echo` and `>>` commands.

 **`echo`**

 The bash command `echo` returns any text that follows it.
 Give it a try in your command line interface!

+Returning the text you just entered with `echo` might seem simple, but it is an incredibly useful command for turning input into output.
+Next we will see a command that can do something with that output.

 **`>>`**

 The bash command `>>` is used to write the output of a command to the end of a file.
+It tells the computer that instead of printing the output for you to see, instead, write that output in the file you designate.

 For example the following code will create a file called `my_sentences` and write the text `This is a sentence.` in that file.

 ```
 echo "This is a sentence." >> my_sentences